microsoft/WhatTheHack/020-MasteringLinux/challenges/lab-working-files.md

 ## Description

-In this challenge you will learn basic commands about file manipulation such as create, rename, find, remove and displaying file contents.
+In this challenge you will learn basic commands about file manipulation such as create, rename, find and remove files.

 ## Success Criteria